Virtual access

 AI in cardiothoracic imaging: Ready for clinical implementation?

 Pig in a poke?
-Unpacking the promise and pitfalls of foundation models in healthcare
+Unpacking the promise and pitfalls of foundation models in health care

 Prof. Bartłomiej W. Papież (Big Data Institute, University of Oxford, UK)